saeedakc/MunchingMeans/README.md

 Proposal:
 Hypothesis: There is a correlation between the consumption of healthy foods and the average income level of households across the United States.

+Our reasearch exams this correlation by analyzing the relationship between consumption, food types, and income levels.
-US Choropleth with updating layers based on user-click of one of the overlays.
+US Choropleth layers update based on user mouse-over of one of the overlays.
 Each layer ranks the states by one of three factors: Median Income, Food Security, and Vegetable Consumption.
 Income data was pulled from the US Census; Food Security was pulled from the US Department of Agriculture; Vegetable Consumption survey was referenced from data compiled by America's Health Rankings (.org), a project from the United Health Foundation.
 By measuring household income by commodity consumption we can gather a sound conclusion to either reject or accept our hypothesis.

 # Links to Our Data Sets: